 The Company had MKD 1,111,256 thousand deposits (including call deposits) and cash in bank as at 31 December 2016, 1% rise in market interest rate would have caused (ceteris paribus) the interest received to increase with approximately MKD 11,113 thousand annually, while similar decrease would have caused the same decrease in interest received.
-Amount of call deposits and cash in bank is MKD 1,545,106 thousand as at 31 December 2015, therefore 1% rise in market interest rate would have caused (ceteris paribus) the interest received to increase with approximately MKD 15,451 thousand annually, while similar decrease would have caused the caused the same decrease in interest received to increase with approximately MKD 15,451 thousand annually, while similar decrease would have caused the same decrease in interest received.
+Amount of call deposits and cash in bank is MKD 1,545,106 thousand as at 31 December 2015, therefore 1% rise in market interest rate would have caused (ceteris paribus) the interest received to increase with approximately MKD 15,451 thousand annually, while similar decrease would have caused the same decrease in interest received.